OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Using_WebDAV.md

     * Check if the quota has been exceeded (especially if several files have been uploaded together)
     * File names are limited to 100 characters
     * File names may not include several spaces after each other
-    * If umlauts are used in folder names, subfolders and contained documents may not be displayed
+    * If mutated vowels are used in folder names, subfolders and contained documents may not be displayed

 ## WebDAV Connection Setup

-??? abstract "Windows 10 (also 7, 8, 8.1)"
+??? abstract "Windows 10 (also 7 + 8)"

+    1. Start the Windows Explorer
-    1. Click on "Computer" in the start menu.
+    2. Click on "Computer" in the start menu.
-    2. In the new window click on "Connect to network drive" in the upper menu bar.
+    3. In the new window click on "Connect to network drive" in the upper menu bar.
 Click on the double arrow in the menu bar if "Connect to network drive" is not visible, then click on it.
-    3. Choose a drive letter for the connection.
+    4. Choose a drive letter for the connection.
-    4. At the bottom select the option "Establish connection with a website."
+    5. At the bottom select the option "Establish connection with a website."
-    5. Click on "Next."
+    6. Click on "Next."
-    6. Choose the option "Select user-defined network resource."
+    7. Choose the option "Select user-defined network resource."
-    7. Click on "Next."
+    8. Click on "Next."
-    8. Indicate your WebDAV link as Internet or network address.
+    9. Indicate your WebDAV link as Internet or network address.
-    9. Click on "Next."
+    10. Click on "Next."
-    10. Now provide your OpenOlat username or the stored email address and password.
+    11. Now provide your OpenOlat username or the stored email address and password.
-    11. Click on "Finish."
+    12. Click on "Finish."

 ??? abstract "Windows Vista"